 Our classifieds page serves as a forum to post and search for classified information.
-Individuals seeking employment opportunities; physicians who are currently seeking employees, partners, or associates; those selling practices or equipment; or to promote an upcoming conference may email their listings to the OAFP staff and complete and fax the Classified Rate Card and Agreement to 614.267.9191.
+Individuals seeking employment opportunities; physicians who are currently seeking employees, partners, or associates; those selling practices or equipment; or to promote an upcoming conference may email their listings to Lauren Heberling and complete and fax the Classified Rate Card and Agreement to 614.267.9191.

 Continuing Medical Education